by Tom Allen

 CLTV is so important because it provides a more comprehensive picture of the health of a SaaS company than other metrics.
 For instance, average revenue per user (ARPU) is limited to showing what a company is charging, on average, for a customer in a given month/year.
 However, this metric doesn’t provide any insight on the duration over which customers will pay or if they are likely to expand/pay more in the future.
 It is notable, however, that there needs to be a large enough sample size (number of customers) in order for the CLTV calculation to be meaningful.

-When performing a financial evaluation of SaaS companies during due diligence, consider company health and sustainability through a lens of the ratio of CLTV/CAC.
+When performing a financial evaluation of SaaS companies during the due diligence process, consider company health and sustainability through a lens of the ratio of CLTV/CAC.
 The CLTV/CAC Ratio is the total average value you expect to receive from a new customer compared to the average cost to acquire a new customer.
 This allows an acquirer to sense the nature of ongoing cash and investment requirement (plus the existing health of marketing and acquisition channels) to determine if a growth strategy is working – and is worth paying for.

 Due Diligence Differences